dschil138/chatterstack/README.md

 convo.send_to_bot()
 ```

 Finally, if you want to just use the boilerplate OpenAI call, you can still do that!
-Just pass it the .list attribute of your Chatterstack:
+Just pass it the .list attribute of your Chatterstack, which is the raw list of dictionaries:

 ```py
 response = openai.ChatCompletion.create(